Adding User Context

 User Context

-Context enables action filtering based on user attributes.
-When you define actions with requiredContext, only users matching that context will see those actions suggested.
+Context enables tool filtering based on user attributes.
+When you define tools with requiredContext, only users matching that context will see those tools suggested.

 // In your app - only admins see the delete_user actionpillar.setContext({ userRole: user.role }); // 'admin' or 'member'